radboy-mccoy/digital-garden-take2/_notes/fantasy.md

 Picture this.
 A tall guy, sturdy, real pretty.
 He’s got muscle but he’s soft too, like he works out but still has time to read.
 He’s my best friend and he loves to share what he’s learning.

 Today he’s talking about his current favourite poet, Rainer Maria Rilke.
 He settles beside me on the couch, slings an arm around my shoulders, and starts to read aloud from a library book.
-“This one’s called ‘Go to the Limits of Your Longing’.”
+“This one’s called ‘Go to the Limits of Your Longing’.
+It goes:”

 “*God speaks to each of us as he makes us,*
 *then walks with us silently out of the night.*

 *These are the words we dimly hear:*”

 He wets his lips and glances at me, eyes bright.
-His fingers play under my collar.
+His fingers play under my collar as he continues.

 “*You, sent out beyond your recall,*
 *go to the limits of your longing.*